06 Mar Luthier Marco Pasquino

 Having graduated from the conservatory in cello and composition, Marco began to be intrigued by the matter behind the music: the mix of wood and horsehair of which the bow is made.
 “I learned music with very good instruments, but with bad bows!”, he laughed, “So I started to become interested in manufacturing techniques“.
 His curiosity brought Marco to meet his mentor, who taught him the art of bow-making.

 Marco Pasquino perfected his art during 20 years of research and refinement.
-He was taught by Arnaldo Morano, one of the most recognised luthiers, from Rosignano Monferrato, and by luthier Giovanni Lucchi in Cremona: Stradivari’s birthplace.
-“Yes, you need to practice a lot to do this job properly” he laughed.
+He was taught by Arnaldo Morano, one of the most recognised italian luthiers, from Rosignano Monferrato, and by luthier Giovanni Lucchi in Cremona: Stradivari’s birthplace.
+“Yes, 20 years.
+You need to practice a bit to do this job properly” he laughed.